The Phillies’ 10 Greatest Hitters

 No ballpark gave its love to a player—and vice versa—more than Philadelphia’s compact Baker Bowl did for Klein, who put together some of the most outrageous batting numbers during baseball’s offensive splurge of the 1920s and early 1930s.

 The Phillies acquired the rights to Klein after prevailing in a small bidding war with the New York Yankees, and the left-handed power hitter immediately impressed—hitting .360 with 11 homers in a late-season 1928 debut.
 It was the beginning of a spectacular six-year run with the Phillies in which he would hit .359 with immense power, leading the NL in home runs four times during that stretch.
-He set the NL home run season mark in 1929 with 43 (which would be obliterated a year later by Hack Wilson’s 56), won the 1932 MVP and, despite becoming only one of three NL players since 1900 to win the triple crown of hitting (leading in home runs, RBIs and average), he lost out on a second straight MVP in 1933 to New York Giant pitcher Carl Hubbell.
+He set the NL home run season mark in 1929 with 43 (a record that would be obliterated a year later by Hack Wilson’s 56), won the 1932 MVP and, despite becoming only one of three NL players since 1900 to win the triple crown of hitting (leading in home runs, RBIs and average), he lost out on a second straight MVP in 1933 to New York Giants pitcher Carl Hubbell.
 Yet his popularity was confirmed when he became the NL’s top vote-getter that season for the inaugural All-Star Game.

 Not surprisingly, Klein’s pinnacle campaign came during the so-called “Year of the Hitter” in 1930.
 He set career highs with a .386 average, 250 hits, 59 doubles and 170 RBIs; scored 158 runs to establish a still-existing modern NL record; smashed 40 homers to become the first to reach the milestone in back-to-back seasons; and his 44 assists playing in right field set another all-time mark yet to be broken.
 As much as the live ball of the times played a role in Klein’s carnage, so did Baker Bowl, his home field—which ran a mere 280 feet down the right-field line and 300 to right-center.
 The wall there stood 60 feet high, but the left-handed hitting Klein still dented and overpowered it constantly, hitting .439 at home in 1930 and .395 throughout his career with an average of one RBI per game.

 When he was dealt to the Chicago Cubs in 1934 for three players and $65,000, Klein’s hitting numbers took a major hit playing in a ballpark with more common dimensions.
 Klein hit the ball well at Wrigley Field—even with a pesky pain in his leg—but he couldn’t replicate the off-the-chart numbers he produced with the Phillies.
 Frustrated, the Cubs returned him to the Phillies early in 1936.
-Back in Philadelphia, Klein felt right at home—and on the road, launching four homers in a July game at Pittsburgh (his bid for a fifth was caught at the wall)—but his second tour of duty with the Phillies didn’t recapture the earlier magic as age became a factor.
-When the Phillies moved out of decaying Baker Bowl for more spacious Shibe Park in 1938, Klein’s productivity took an additional, career-sobering hit.
+Back in Philadelphia, Klein felt right at home—and on the road, launching four homers in a July game at Pittsburgh’s spacious Forbes Field (his bid for a fifth was caught at the wall)—but his second tour of duty with the Phillies didn’t recapture the earlier magic as age became a factor.
+When the Phillies moved out of decaying Baker Bowl for the less bandboxed Shibe Park in 1938, Klein’s productivity took an additional, career-sobering hit.
 He labored through 1940 and then became a coach for the Phillies through the mid-1940s, occasionally making a pinch-hit cameo—one of which led to his 300th and final career home run in 1941.